genediazjr/acquaint/README.md

 Head to the [API](API.md) documentation.

+See it in action in this [TodoMVC demo](https://github.com/genediazjr/hapitodo) for hapi.

 ## Credits
 * [hapi-router](https://github.com/bsiddiqui/hapi-router) - Auto route loading for Hapi
 * [hapi-handlers](https://github.com/ar4mirez/hapi-handlers) - Autoload handlers for Hapi